 You can often clear a simple clog with common household items.

-- Check Your Work: If the water drains, the problem is likely solved.
-If it pools again, the clog is more stubborn.
-You can try carefully working a thin, flexible pipe cleaner into the drain to break up debris, then flush it again with warm water.
+- Check Your Work: The issue is probably resolved if the water drains.
+The blockage is more obstinate if it pools once more.
+To break up dirt in the drain, carefully move a thin, flexible pipe cleaner into it.
+Then, flush it again with warm water.

 Hard water can contribute to mineral buildup, causing clogs to form more frequently.
 If you suspect the defrost system itself is faulty, learn more about why your fridge is not defrosting properly.